 Magneto can create powerful magnetic force fields for personal protection, project blasts of electricity or magnetic energy, and generate powerful electromagnetic pulses.
 He can also assemble complicated machines within seconds through the use of his powers.
 Although Magneto's primary power is the control over magnetism, he can also manipulate any form of energy from the electromagnetic spectrum.
 This includes visible light, radio waves, ultraviolet light, gamma rays, and x-rays.
 It is more difficult for Magneto to manipulate other forms of energy, so he predominately only uses magnetism.

 After his exposure to an attack from the Phoenix Force, Magneto's powers have been greatly reduced.
 He has shown limits in only being able to dismantle a few sentinels at a time, and has been forced to become more precise in his attacks, resulting in him using metallic objects as projectiles more frequently.
 Magneto has also shown he can overexert himself rather quickly, resulting in physical harm.
 Despite these limits, Magneto has still shown the ability to fly and use his powers in a precise and accurate manner.
+Recently, in a fit of rage, he made a skyscraper collapse.
+Perhaps this shows his powers are returning to their once former glory or that in cases of extreme emotion, his powers get stronger than their current state.

 Magneto has trained himself to defend his mind against even the strongest telepathic attacks.
 Due in part to his long history with Charles Xavier, he possesses a great deal of knowledge in devising technology to block psychic assaults.
 Magneto's helmet greatly augments his already immense mental fortitude, and even without it he has been shown resisting the intrusion of immensely powerful psychics such as Xavier and Emma Frost (whose telepathy Magneto resisted even when she possessed the Phoenix Force, though with great effort).